Last Updated on October 2, 2023 by Editorial Team

 4. Handwriting Skills Development

 In general cases of dyslexia and other learning disabilities, An occupational therapist will most likely work on improving the handwriting skills of the child.
 The exercises involved will be focused on helping the child attain a mature pencil grip.
 Hand strength, movement, and other related motor control functions involved in writing are addressed.

 The therapist may introduce activities for stronger and steadier shoulder and arm muscles; a requirement for good control over pencil for writing.
 The exercises also involve teaching how to maintain a good sitting posture for effective results.
 An occupational therapist will address the visual perceptional skills of the child to evaluate his/her ability to form letters and shapes.
 A specialist may collaborate with teachers to develop a special handwriting curriculum for the child.

 3. Organisational Skills Development

 Apart from the general idea of dyslexia being a learning and reading disorder, there are several other areas where its effects can be observed.
-Lack of proper organization skills being one of them.
-A plan needs to be workout by an occupational therapist for building this skillset.
-General exercises involved are :
+Lack of proper organization skills is one of them.
+A plan needs to be worked out by an occupational therapist for building this skill set.
+The general exercises involved are :

 - Teaching how to think in reverse to find a solution to a task.

 - Breaking a large task into smaller ones.
-Not only it becomes more manageable, but it also reduces anxiety.
+Not only it become more manageable, but it also reduces anxiety.